linera-io/linera-protocol/linera-graphql-client/README.md

 <!-- cargo-rdme start -->

-This module defines a GraphQL client for the node service and the indexer.
+A GraphQL client for the node service and the indexer.

 <!-- cargo-rdme end -->